Tripping over logs: A story of Unity - Part 1

 Welcome to the first part in my series on using Unity, which is a Dependency Injection or Inversion of Control tool/framework/thing from the p&p group.
-It’s a big and (over) complicated topic so if what I have just said means nothing, fear not for it will all make sense soon.
+It’s a big and (over)complicated topic, so if what I have just said means nothing, fear not—it will all make sense soon.
 I have broken this into a series to make it easier to digest.
-What I am going to do is look at a practical approach to using Unity, I will not be going into DI or IoC those topics as people smarter than me have done a much better job (part 6 has links).
-If you want the theory look somewhere else, if you want to get running with Unity this is for you.
+What I am going to do is look at a practical approach to using Unity.
+I will not be going into DI or IoC—those topics have already been covered better by smarter people than me (links in Part 6).
+If you want the theory, look elsewhere; if you want to get running with Unity, this is for you.

-This is a multi-part series as such here is the series guide in case you are looking for the rest of the series:
+This is a multi-part series, so here’s the series guide in case you’re looking for the rest:

 - Part 1 – Introduction to the problem